hipe/tmx/code_metrics/doc/issues/008-mondrian.md

 this extremely rough pseudocode is more or less based on the milestone stack we just made for ourselves:

-  1. get "tree data" from a const path
+  1. get "tree data" from a filetree (maybe one maybe disjoint files)
   1. build "shapes layers" from tree data
   1. render "ASCII matrix" from shapes layers